 If we are not willing to thoroughly follow these rules, frustration will be ours – I do not want to think of what will be the patients.
 So let us just accept what has to be accepted and let us study the remedies available to us.

 BUT HOW SHALL I STUDY THE MATERIA MEDICA?

 Well, everybody has to find his/her own individual approach.
 Perhaps one has to invent ones own method to study Materia Medica.
 Have a look to a well-stocked library.
-You will find books decribing homeopathic medicines in poems.
-You will find books visualizing the remedies in drawings – either in trying to portrait the person fitting to the constitutional appearance of a certain remedy and showing physical characteristics together with descriptions of properties that cannot be painted, or in cartoons that exaggerate the remediy’s individualistic effects.
+You will find books describing homeopathic medicines in poems.
+You will find books visualizing the remedies in drawings – either in trying to portrait the person fitting to the constitutional appearance of a certain remedy and showing physical characteristics together with descriptions of properties that cannot be painted, or in cartoons that exaggerate the remedy’s individualistic effects.
 Maybe You can compare a remedy with a person You know well….